TABLE OF CONTENTS

 3.4 the obligation to pay maintenance to the other spouse?

-The spouse who was solely or predominantly to blame must pay the other spouse sufficient maintenance to maintain their lifestyle, if that spouse has insufficient income from assets or from work which they can reasonably be expected to do in the circumstances.
-If both spouses are to blame for the divorce, but neither is more to blame than the other, the spouse unable to maintain himself or herself may be awarded a contribution towards their maintenance if that is equitable based on the needs, assets and earnings of the other spouse.
-Any such compulsory obligation may be subject to a time limit.
-In the event of divorce by consent, the spouses can freely agree whether one should pay the other maintenance or whether they both waive any maintenance claims.
+The spouse who was solely or predominantly at fault must pay the other spouse sufficient maintenance to maintain their lifestyle if the latter has insufficient income from assets or from work which they can reasonably be expected to do in the circumstances.
+If both spouses are to blame for the divorce, but neither is more to blame than the other, the spouse unable to maintain himself or herself may be awarded a contribution towards his or her maintenance, if that is equitable with regard to the needs, assets and earnings of the other spouse.
+Any such compulsory contribution may be subject to a time limit.
+In the event of divorce by consent, the spouses can freely agree whether one should pay the other maintenance, or whether they mutually waive any maintenance claims.

 4 What does the legal term “legal separation” mean in practical terms?